racedisparityaudit/style-guide/a-z.md

 ### Double, treble/triple, quadruple

 ‘Double’ or ‘twice’ are acceptable.
 Use ‘3 times’ or ‘4 times’ instead of triple/treble/thrice or quadruple.

-### Dwelling

-When this term is used in measures, include the following definition in ‘What the data measures’:

-> A dwelling is normally a house or flat.
-It is self-contained and all the rooms and amenities, such as kitchen, bathroom and toilet, are only for the use of the household living in it.

 <hr class="govuk-section-break govuk-section-break--visible govuk-!-margin-bottom-6">
 <h2 id="e" class="atoz-section">E</h2>